Condensing Boiler vs Combi Boiler

 Combination boilers, or Combi for short, are compact units perfectly suited to heating smaller homes that don’t have such a high demand for heating and hot water.
 Unlike Regular or System boilers everything that the boiler needs is in the unit so there’s no need for a hot water cylinder or cold water tank in other areas of the home.

 Combi boilers heat water directly from the mains, providing instant hot water at a high pressure to a tap or shower.

-How can a Combi Boiler be Condensing too?
+How Can a Combi Boiler Also be Condensing?

 As all boilers work to heat your home, whether it be a Combi, System or Regular unit, it will produce waste flue gases which are dispersed out into the atmosphere via a flue.
 When a Flue Gas Heat Recovery System is fitted to the boiler it becomes a condensing unit.